Louis469/os-builder/README.md

  - Easy compiling with make

 # Notes
  - **Warning!
-Do not edit any libraries unless the videos on my channel say too!**
+Do not edit any libraries unless the videos on my channel say to!**